materialscloud-org/optimade-maker/README.md

 For more detailed information see also `optimake --help`.

-## `optimake` JSONLines Format
+## `optimade-maker` JSONLines Format

-As described above, `optimake` works via an intermediate JSONLines file representation of an OPTIMADE API (see also the [corresponding issue in the specification](https://github.com/Materials-Consortia/OPTIMADE/issues/471)).
+As described above, `optimade-maker` works via an intermediate JSONLines file representation of an OPTIMADE API (see also the [corresponding issue in the specification](https://github.com/Materials-Consortia/OPTIMADE/issues/471)).
 This file should provide enough metadata to spin up an OPTIMADE API with many different entry types.
 The format is as follows: